socialalgorithms/socialalgorithms.github.io/index.markdown

 Project: No extensions on the project.
 If you need an extension, please contact me to discuss my policy for taking an incomplete for the course.

 In the event of a family or medical emergency, I am fundamentally a reasonable person.
 Please contact me as soon as possible.

+## Academic integriry

+Academic integrity is a core institutional value at Yale.
+It means, among other things, truth in presentation, diligence and precision in citing works and ideas we have used, and acknowledging our collaborations with others.

+Collaboration in this course is strongly encouraged, but all collaboration must be acknowledged.
+Failure to disclose collaboration (including allowing someone else to represent your work as their own) will be considered a violation of academic integrity and will be reported to Yale College for arbitration.

+## AI Policy

+I encourage you to use and sharpen your use of AI tools as part of this course.
+The problem sets are complex and can not be solved top-to-bottom by any currently avaialble AI tools.
+For each problem set and for the project, I will ask you to document how you used AI, what was useful and what wasn't, so we can all learn together about best practices.
+Mindless use of AI (i.e., submitting work that is nonsensical or wrong in ways where you can't explain what you did) will be graded harshly.
+Undocumented use of AI will be considered a violation of academic integrity.

 ## High level course schedule